hermeznetwork/hermez-docs/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 ## Nodes

-Hermez 1.5 has 2 categories of nodes:
+Polygon Hermez 1.5 has 2 categories of nodes:

 - **Leafs**: node of the tree that instead of pointing to other nodes, it holds data.
 There is 4 types of leafs:
     - Nonce: Counter of transactions made by an account